xenon-middleware/xenon-tutorial/README.md

 After which
 * the [Xenon cli](https://github.com/NLeSC/xenon-cli) has been installed as `~/xenon/xenon-cli/bin/xenon` and added to the PATH env var.
-* Slurm batch scheduler is running as Docker container, to login use `ssh -p 2222 xenon@localhost` and password `javagat`.

 ### Test